 A tall stone obelisk stands in the center of a round room.
 The room's floor to ceiling windows show a bright sunny day outside.

 The obelisk, after conservation, in the Getty Center’s Museum Entrance Hall.
-Obelisk, AD 88‒89, Roman.
+Obelisk, Roman, AD 88/89.
 Granite, 351.5 cm high.
 Collection: Benevento, Museo del Sannio, inv.
-1916
+1916.
+Photo: Rebecca Vera-Martinez

+An obelisk from the collection of the Museo del Sannio in Italy, discussed on The Iris here and here, has undergone quite a transformation during the last several months in the Getty Villa’s conservation studios.
 It is now on view in the Museum Entrance Hall at the Getty Center, where it introduces the exhibition Beyond the Nile: Egypt and the Classical World.

-Sara E. Cole: The obelisk has been part of the Museo del Sannio’s collection since the late 19th century, and has been on view there for over 100 years.
+Sara E. Cole: The obelisk has been part of the Museo del Sannio’s collection since the late nineteenth century, and has been on view there for over 100 years.
 What was its condition when it arrived at the Getty—why did it need to undergo conservation treatment?

 The same stone obelisk shown above but in a darker room, with orange repair patches and a metal arm connected to a stone wall supporting it.

 The obelisk, before conservation, in the Museo del Sannio, Benevento.
 The orange sections are modern painted plaster fills.
+Photo: Erik Risser

 Erik Risser: When I first saw the obelisk, it was on display in a subterranean vaulted space in Benevento.
 It was already clear that it was missing over a third of its total height, and that it had undergone extensive interventions in the past.
-We had in mind to re-create the upper portion of the object to make it intelligible as an obelisk, but in order to even begin to think about that, we had to consider that it was in three fragments, all of which were somewhat compromised.
+We had in mind to recreate the upper portion of the object to make it intelligible as an obelisk, but in order to even begin to think about that, we had to consider that it was in three fragments, all of which were somewhat compromised.
 So we had to look at the condition of each fragment individually, and how these related to each other.

 The obelisk had several fills, which showed that it had had recent interventions, most likely after the 1950s.
 For stability, it had to be displayed with a physical connection to a wall at its highest point.
 We wanted to display the obelisk in the round in a much more open space than in Benevento.
 This would be very difficult to do.
 It would mean that the obelisk would have to be structurally viable to stand under its own weight.